romainVala/SIAM/README.md

    ```
    when testing on windows, I had to remove the -e flag ... (no idea why)
 3. Per default, model parameters will be downloaded to ~/siam_params/v0.1.
 If you
-   wish to use a different folder, open HD_BET/paths.py in a text editor and
+   wish to use a different folder, set the environement variable `SIAM_MODEL_DIR` to the path you want
-   modify `folder_with_parameter_files`

 ## How to use it